 Video Marketing for the Holidays: Ideas and Production Tips

-Though consumers may be shifting where they are spending their dollars—eCommerce is projected to hit an all-time high this year, capturing 15% of total project retail sales—you can count on the holiday season delivering.
+Though consumers may be shifting where they are spending their dollars—eCommerce will set a record in 2021, accounting for 18.9% of total holiday season sales, beating last year’s record of 15%—you can count on the holiday season delivering.

-It’s not too late to produce eye-catching holiday campaign assets that drive awareness and sales during this critical shopping season.
+It’s not too late to produce eye-catching holiday sales video assets that drive awareness and purchases during this critical shopping season.
 In fact, QuickFrame can get you ready-to-publish video assets in as little as 24 hours, depending on the scope of the project.
-In a marketplace that’s never been more crowded, targeted, effective video marketing is essential.
+In an online marketplace that’s never been more crowded, targeted, effective video marketing is essential.

-Keep reading for campaign-planning ideas and holiday video production tips.
+Keep reading for campaign-planning ideas and video marketing tips for the holidays.

 Planning Your Holiday Marketing Campaign